 Kinky (4A, 4B)

-In case you do fall into this hidden category, you’ll need figure out how to take care of this particular natural hair type.
-3C hair is first and foremost curly hair, so all the litanies hold true: It has a fuller volume, it’s prone to frizz and changes in weather and climate (humidity is the enemy) and since sebum from the scalp doesn’t have a direct highway down the lengths due to obstruction from ringlets, oil doesn’t get distributed as evenly.
+In case you do fall into this hidden category, you’ll need to figure out how to take care of this particular natural hair type.
+3C hair is first and foremost curly hair, so all the litanies hold true: It has a fuller volume and it’s prone to frizz and changes in weather and climate.
+Since sebum from the scalp doesn’t have a direct highway down the lengths due to obstruction from ringlets, oil doesn’t get distributed as evenly.
 Curly hair is then said to be more prone to dryness, dullness and yes, damage than straighter types.
 It’s also rather sensitive and particular in terms of how much moisture is optimal.